Containers Experience Kits

 Container Reference Architecture

-The container bare metal reference architecture release 1.0 represents a baseline configuration of components that are optimized to achieve optimal system performance for SDN/NFV-based applications running on platforms based on Intel® Xeon® Scalable processors.
+The container bare metal reference architecture release represents a baseline configuration of components that are optimized to achieve maximum system performance mainly for NFV use cases when running on platforms based on Intel® Xeon® Scalable processors.

 Kubernetes support for network functionality required in NFV use cases.